-A light mist turned into a steady downpour while making a pit stop at Roche Harbor for water and a few extra provisions on Friday afternoon.
+A light mist turned into a steady rain while making a pit stop at Roche Harbor for water and a few extra provisions on cool Friday afternoon in January.
 The wind was blowing a steady 15 or more from the southeast, but you couldn’t tell from the protection of the harbor.

-When we got out and made a course north and east for Patos Island the rain picked up, as did the wind, which was fine by me.
+With our “errands” done, we nosed Yahtzee’s bow out of the harbor and made a course north and east for Patos Island.
+The steady rain was now a full on torent and the wind followed suit by kicking up into the 20s — which, given the direction, which was fine by me.
 I always welcome a good downwind jaunt and we rocketed north between Stuart and Walrdon Island at 7.5 to 8.5 knots and topped out at 9.6.
 All the while, Porter slept soundly in his room and Jill and Magnus cuddled in the warmth of the cabin.
 I checked on them every so often and though I wished they were up in the cockpit enjoying the spirited sail with me, it was nice to see them so happy, dry and comfortable down below.

 Due to the weather — and the fact that it’s mid-January — it came as no surprise that we didn’t see a single other boat for two days at Patos Island.
 The northernmost isle in the San Juan chain, Patos Island is a small marine state park with one narrow harbor that has two mooring buoys, some campsites, a USCG lighthouse and that’s about it for manmade objects.